 Texelstroom is a ferry that provides transport between Den Helder and the island of Texel in the Netherlands.
 This was a particularly challenging and rewarding project that tested the versatility of Bolidt flooring.
 Naval architects C-Job and design studio Vripack came together to create this fascinating design.
 The aim was to bring the ‘island experience’ on board the ship.
 Through intensive research and many visits to the island, the team captured the essence of Texel.

 Vripack wanted a floor that would resemble running water and sand throughout the whole ship, as well as a colour scheme that mirrored the effect of water on sand.
 The lower in the ship, the darker the sand, and the higher in the ship, the lighter it gets.
 This was made possible with the versatility in design that Bolidt can offer.
 To be specific, Bolideck® Fifty Fifty was used to realise the concept, with two contrasting, closely related colours.
 To recreate the wet and dry sands of the Frisian islands, shades of dark and light brown were mixed and set into the floor.

 Here at Bolidt, we thrive off innovation, which is why we’re always looking for new ways to move forward.
-Our latest step forward, which we’re extremely excited about, is called AREA78.
+Our latest step forward, which we’re extremely excited about, is called the Bolidt Innovation Center.
 It features our brand new Experience & Innovation Center with co-creation at the core of its beating heart.
 It’s a space for great minds to come together in the exploration and experimentation of synthetics.
-To find out more about this exciting new development, check out area78.info.
+To find out more about this exciting new development, check out the website.
 We look forward to sharing more amazing collaborations with you in the future!Stel een vraag